3.0

 Halal summary

-The staff of this restaurant has verbally confirmed halal status.
+Staff has given verbal assurance of halal status.
 All food at this restaurant is certified halal.

 Partially halal